lansana/ng2-golang-electron/README.md

 ## Overview

-The entire app is housed in the `client` directory.
 If the structure does not suit your needs, feel free to move anything around.
 Make sure you correct any related paths in code/config files when doing so.

 ### Electron

-`client/electron.js` is your entry point for electron.
+`electron.js` is your entry point for electron.

-The `renderer.js` function provided in the default Electron app is located at `client/src/assets/js/renderer.js`.
+The `renderer.js` function provided in the default Electron app is located at `src/assets/js/renderer.js`.

 That function has the following code, which the application if will be discussed in the Angular2 section: